labandor/Books-Galore/README.md

 There is also a button to see the next 9 books and then the next 9 until it eventually wraps back to the begginging.

+In order to accomplish all of this I used the Open Library API without which none of this would've been possible.

 This is Books Galore and it's been a pleasure.

-Bellow is my original Wire Frame:
+Below is my original Wire Frame:

 ![screenshot](wireframe.jpg)